fibo/fibo.github.io/_posts/2014-05-22-virtualbox-tutorial.md

   - Windows
   - Virtualization
 description: >
-    Setup an Ubuntu Server virtual machine on Windows using VirtualBox
+    Setup an Ubuntu Server virtual machine on Windows using VirtualBox.
 ---

 ## Requirements